CatalinCaldararu/python-bulk-txts-cleaner/README.md

 This project had multiple stages.
 1. In the first stage I cleaned up 25K articles and I selected the few eligible ones that were sent to the stage #2.
-2. I made scripts to login to WordPress Locally and to upload the remaining 7.5K articles.
+2. I made scripts to login to WordPress Locally.

-For now adding articles is the single functionality.
-More will come.
+## In progress: Uploading of all the articles to WordPress using Selenium.